kasra-keshavarz/StMaryMilk2023-UofC/models/mesh/vector_based_workflow_latest/2-agnostic/Readme.txt

 `easymore` to extract necessary information to set up various hydrological models.
 Below the detail of each workflow is explained:

+Modify any segment of the `JSON` file as needed!

 Workflows
 ---------